 When our initial results were compiled, we built a series of graphs based on the total number of samples in each group and when these graphs were compared, side-by-side, a pattern of normal distribution is revealed to exist throughout the entire series.

 At first, these results were surprising to us, we did not expect to find any similarities in terms of what we would discover, especially a normal distribution pattern.
 We kept asking, ‘How is it possible for the same list of >3000 words to produce virtually the same frequency pattern in every book we searched?’
 After all, we are not talking about verbatim text.

-So, to find out what was causing this to happen, we processed our word list and all 39 books of the English Torah to find out how many words were possible for each group and how many of these words were actually found, and it became clear how this all happened.
+So, to find out what was causing this to happen, we processed our word list and all 39 books of the English TaNaK (JPS) to find out how many words were possible for each group and how many of these words were actually found, and it became clear why this happened.

 In order to understand this concept, we must first understand what we mean when we refer to our “discoveries”.
 What we are referring to is a hidden message that was encoded using an equidistant letter sequence (ELS), which does not produce verbatim text.

 Therefore, probabilities play a major role in what we discover.